tpaviot/pythonocc-core/INSTALL.md

     make -j$ncpus

-According to your machine/os/ncpus, the total compilation time shold be between 5 to 15 minutes.
+According to your machine/os/ncpus, the total compilation time should be around 15 minutes.

 Then